AlastairPickering/PAMalytics/docs/validate.md

 - Sort and filter by clip probability (min–max segment probability per file)
 - Use high-resolution spectrograms for quick visual checks
 - Use audio playback with automated time expansion for ultrasonic calls
+- Mark detections as uncertain where a confident decision is not possible
 - Review pending changes before saving

 ## Validation summary and filters